-After Jake completed engineering school, one fact was obvious: Life behind a desk was the wrong choice.
+A little history….after Jake completed engineering school, one fact was obvious: Life behind a desk was the wrong choice.

 So off to Maine with his young bride, Beth!
 A teaching job led to flying lessons and a lifelong love affair with planes.
 After several years of instruction and practice, a dream job as a commercial floatplane pilot materialized.

 As a flying family, exposure to the numerous remote lodges in Maine prompted Jake and Beth to purchase a dilapidated set of remote buildings, which they rebuilt and named Hardscrabble.
 He shares the journey of renovating the camps and the many stories of hosting and flying guests over the years.